 There are nearly 2,000 hiking, biking, and running trails that are well marked and preserved throughout Ohio with 1 National Park, 3 National Wildlife Refuges, 1 National Historic Park, Scenic Trails, 16 National Forests, and 83 State Parks to choose from.
 Trails differ in scenery from the foothills of the Appalachian Mountains to the coast of Lake Erie, here you’ll find trails for every want and need.
 The valleys and hills of Ohio’s landscape range from dense forests to rivers, large lakes, waterfalls, and even gorges and caves making it a captivating state in the United States for all different types of hiking.
-As the seasons change take a breathtaking walk-through snowy forest, around frozen lakes, through colorful trees and meadows of wildflowers.
+As the seasons change take a breathtaking walk through snowy forests, around frozen lakes, through colorful trees and meadows of wildflowers.
 Read below to find out more about some of the best hiking places in Ohio!

 1. The Buckeye Trail